Fura Announces Update on Australian Sapphire Mining Project Acquisition

 TORONTO, Dec.
-16, 2019 (GLOBE NEWSWIRE) -- Fura Gems Inc. (“Fura” or the “Company”) (TSXV: FURA) (OTC: FUGMF) (FRA: BJ43), a new gemstone mining and marketing company with emerald and ruby assets in Colombia and Mozambique, respectively, is pleased to provide an update in respect of the option agreement that was entered into by the Company and Richland Resources Ltd. (“Richland”) on June 26, 2019, as amended (the “Amended Option Agreement”).
-To allow the parties to complete the remaining legal formalities in relation to the completion of the transactions contemplated in the Amended Option Agreement, Fura agreed with Richland on December 13, 2019 to extend the longstop date from December 14, 2019 to December 20, 2019 (the “Longstop Date”) and to amend the purchase price to a single cash payment of US$1,250,000 payable on completion.
-Pursuant to the Amended Option Agreement, Fura is no longer required to issue any of its common shares or pay any further amounts.
+20, 2019 (GLOBE NEWSWIRE) -- Fura Gems Inc. (“Fura” or the “Company”) (TSXV: FURA, OTC: FUGMF and FRA: BJ43), a new gemstone mining and marketing company with emerald and ruby assets in Colombia and Mozambique, respectively, is pleased to provide an update in respect of the option agreement that was entered into by the Company and Richland Resources Ltd. (“Richland”) on June 26, 2019, as amended (the “Amended Option Agreement”).
+To allow the parties to complete the remaining legal formalities in relation to the completion of the transactions contemplated in the Amended Option Agreement, Fura agreed with Richland to extend the longstop date from December 20, 2019 to December 31, 2019 (the “Longstop Date”).

 For more information about Fura Gems Inc., please contact: